Georgia hospitals, nursing homes push for more federal COVID-19 relief

 Loeffler, who has brought legislation to broaden insurance coverage for telemedicine, aims to focus on federal aid for schools, health-care providers and businesses as Congress hashes out another funding package.

-So far, Loeffler has opposed calls to extend $600 weekly federal unemployment benefits in effect since April that are set to expire at month’s end, arguing many businesses have struggled to bring employees back to work amid unemployment benefits that may be higher than their regular paychecks.
+So far, Loeffler has opposed calls to extend $600 weekly federal unemployment benefits in effect since April that are set to expire at month’s end (July), arguing many businesses have struggled to bring employees back to work amid unemployment benefits that may be higher than their regular paychecks.

 “What we have to look at is making sure the relief goes to those most impacted,” Loeffler said.
 “We’re looking at restaurants going bankrupt, going out of business.
 We have to know that there are areas that have been more impacted than others and making sure we’re addressing that particular issue.”